 2 Under the Public Sector Management Act 1994 the names of departments may be changed.
-At the time of this reprint the former Department of Consumer and Employment Protection was called the Department of Commerce.
+At the time of this compilation the former Department of Consumer and Employment Protection was called the Department of Commerce.

 3 The Petroleum Products Pricing Amendment Regulations 2001 r.
 8 reads as follows: